Anxious Americans vote on Election Day with faces masked, stores boarded up

 A record-setting 97.7 million early votes had been cast either in-person or by mail as of Monday afternoon, representing about 40% of all Americans who are legally eligible to vote.

-Reporting by Rich McKay in Atlanta, Nathan Layne in McConnellsburg, Pennsylvania and Jonathan Allen in New York; Additional reporting by Zachary Fagenson in Miami, Gabriella Borter in Toledo, Ohio; Lucy Nicholson in Beverley Hills, California; Sarah Lynch in Washington; Barbara Goldberg in Maplewood, New Jersey; Writing by Jonathan Allen and Frank McGurty; Editing by Cynthia Osterman and Bernadette Baum
+Reporting by Rich McKay in Atlanta, Nathan Layne in McConnellsburg, Pennsylvania and Jonathan Allen in New York; Additional reporting by Zachary Fagenson in Miami; Simon Lewis in Tampa, Florida; Maria Caspani in New York; Gabriella Borter in Toledo, Ohio; Lucy Nicholson in Beverley Hills, California; Sarah Lynch in Washington; Barbara Goldberg in Maplewood, New Jersey; Patricia Zengerle in Raleigh, North Carolina; Writing by Jonathan Allen and Frank McGurty; Editing by Cynthia Osterman, Bernadette Baum and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.